-5. Exercise all of the powers and responsibilities of the Board of Directors with respect to the prudent management and investment of funds of all of the pension, savings and welfare plans sponsored by the Corporation or any of its subsidiaries except with respect to those matters which by the terms of such plans or their related trusts have been reserved to the Board of Directors.
+5. Exercise all of the powers and responsibilities of the Board of Directors with respect to the prudent oversight of the named plan fiduciaries responsible for the administration and the management and investment of plan assets of all of the pension, savings and welfare plans sponsored by the Corporation or any of its subsidiaries except with respect to those matters which by the terms of such plans or their related trusts have been reserved to the Board of Directors.

 IV.
 Meetings; Operational Matters and Reports

 The Committee shall meet at least four times annually, or more frequently as circumstances dictate.

 The Committee is to meet periodically in separate executive sessions with each of management, the Corporation's independent registered public accounting firm and its chief audit executive, and shall have other direct and independent interaction with them from time to time as the members of the Committee deem appropriate.